NormallyNormal/C-Projects/README.md

 * Bitboards
 * Zobirst hashing
 ## Cryptography
-Short program to test a distiguiser for a proposed psuedorandom number generator, showing that it can be distiguised with non-negligble frequency.
+Short program to test a distiguisher for a proposed psuedorandom number generator, showing that it can be distiguished with non-negligble frequency.
 Made for a cryptograhpy class I took.
 ## HACKER
 Short ncurses program to render an ASCII skull with falling 1s and 0s to a terminal.
 Totally real hacking.
 ## Mandlebrot